kanduvisla/blipr/README.md

 - 1-4 : Select Midi Device for 1, 2, 3 or 4
         When selected, a list of found Midi Devices is shown, selecting a device will save it to the configuration.
+- 5-8 : Setup Drumkit configuration 1, 2, 3 or 4
 - 15  : Enable / disable autosave
 - 16  : Quit (will prompt to save if autosave is disabled)

 ## track names + numbers